BoltsJ/cuteNTR/README.md

 - Starting a stream is implemented!
 - The top screen and bottom screen are displayed in separate windows.
 - Scaling the windows is not supported.
-- Altering the stream settings is not yet implemented.
+- Stream settings can be set and will be saved when the stream is launched.
 - Stopping the stream is not implemented.
 To exit close _all_ windows or type control-c into the terminal.